GLOBAL MARKETS-Stocks retreat, euro slips on weak data

 By Herbert Lash

-NEW YORK, July 2 Stocks retreated and the euro slipped on Monday, hurt by weak manufacturing data from around the world, while investor euphoria over last week's deal on the European debt crisis ebbed.
+NEW YORK, July 2 Stocks retreated and the euro slipped on Monday as investor euphoria over Friday's deal on the European debt crisis ebbed and weak economic data from around the world weighed on the outlook for global growth.

-U.S. stocks and an index of global equity markets turned lower after a report on U.S. manufacturing showed the sector unexpectedly contracted in June for the first time in nearly three years as new orders tumbled.
+U.S. stocks and a measure of global equity markets turned lower after a report on U.S. manufacturing showed the sector unexpectedly contracted in June for the first time in three years as new orders tumbled.

-Euro zone manufacturing also took another hefty blow in June while China and Japan, Asia's biggest exporters, were hit by crumbling orders from abroad, intensifying worries that the global economy is deteriorating.
+The Institute for Supply Management said its index of U.S. factory activity fell to 49.7 from 53.5 in May, missing expectations of 52.0, according to a Reuters poll of economists.
+A reading below 50 indicates contraction.

+"This is clearly very, very troubling," said Hugh Johnson, chief investment officer of Hugh Johnson Advisors LLC in Albany, New York.

-The euro extended its slide against the dollar after the Institute for Supply Management report on U.S. manufacturing.
-Crude oil prices slid on concerns the world economy was deteriorating more quickly than anticipated and safe-haven bonds rose.
+The euro extended its slide against the dollar after the ISM report.

-The euro fell after Finland and the Netherlands opposed a plan for the euro zone's permanent bailout fund to buy government bonds in the secondary market, casting doubt on the deal announced Friday to keep Spain and Italy from falling deeper into the debt and banking crisis.
+The euro was pushed lower after Finland and the Netherlands opposed a plan for the euro zone's permanent bailout fund to buy government bonds in the secondary market, casting doubt on the deal to keep Spain and Italy from falling deeper into the debt and banking crisis.

-U.S. shares had opened slightly higher and most European stock markets were up on relief some progress was made last week on the festering debt crisis and on hopes the European Central Bank would cut interest rates later this week.
+U.S. shares had opened slightly higher and most European stock markets were up on relief some progress was made last week on the festering debt crisis and on hopes the European Central Bank would cut interest rates.

 Yields on Italian and Spanish 10-year government debt slipped, but their funding costs remain high in historical terms.